175 E. 2nd Street, 4th Floor | Tulsa, OK 74103 | (918) 596-9456 | Directory

 We have many options to ensure your needs are met.
 We know your time is important, and there is never enough of it.
 Through new technology, our customers submitting new permit applications may now avoid lines and access our front door online.

-Important Information Regarding Applying for Trade Permits in CSS:
+Important Information Regarding Applying for Trade Permits in Customer Self Service (CSS):

 For permits and projects initiated prior to April 30, 2018:

-If you want to make an appointment with a representative, you may still avoid a wait by texting our Center to make an appointment, or by coming in to use the self-service kiosk in our lobby on the 4th floor of City Hall at One Technology Center, where you can sign in to request to meet with staff or for a later date and time.
+The Permit Center uses a queuing system to determine the order in which customers are served.
+Our new system allows you to place yourself in queue remotely.
+You may avoid a wait by texting our Center to place yourself in line, or you may use the self-service kiosk in our lobby on the 4th floor of City Hall, where you can sign in to request to meet with staff or for a later date and time.

 Presentations: If you are part of a professional organization that has members who frequently use our system, we invite you to give us a call and request a presentation at one of your meetings.
 Contact our Development Services customer liaison, Keri Fothergill at email@example.com to inquire.